gbdev/pandocs/src/SGB_Command_Border.md

 Because the CHR RAM allocated by SGB for border holds only 256 tiles, a full-screen border must repeat at least 281 tiles and a letterboxed border at least 90.

+It turns out that 29 rows of the border tilemap sent through PCT_TRN are at least partly visible in some situations.
+The SGB system software sets the border layer's vertical scroll position (BG1VOFS) to 0.
+Because the S-PPU normally displays lines BGxVOFS+1 through BGxVOFS+224 of each layer, this hides the first scanline of the top row of tiles and adds one scanline of the nominally invisible 29th row at the bottom.
+Most of the time, SGB hides this extra line with forced blanking (writing $80 to INIDISP at address $012100).
+While SGB is busy doing some things, such as fading out the border's palette, it neglects to force blanking, making the line flicker on some TVs.

+To fully eliminate flicker, write a row of all-black tilemap entries after the bottom row of the border ($8700-$873F in VRAM in a PCT_TRN), or at least a row of tiles whose top row of pixels is blank.
+If that is not convenient, such as if a border data format doesn't guarantee an all-black tile ID, you can make the flicker less objectionable by repeating the last scanline.
+Take the bottommost row (at $86C0-$86FF in VRAM) and copy it to the extra row, flipped vertically (XOR with $8000).

 The Super NES supports 8 background palettes.
-The SGB system software (when run in a LLE such as Mesen-S) has been observed to use background palette 0 for the GB screen, palettes 1, 2, 3, and 7 for the menus, and palettes 4, 5, and 6 for the border.
+The SGB system software (when run in a LLE such as Mesen 2) has been observed to use background palette 0 for the GB screen, palettes 1, 2, 3, and 7 for the menus, and palettes 4, 5, and 6 for the border.
 Thus a border can use three 15-color palettes.

 ## SGB Command $18 — OBJ_TRN